gabeorosan/pa-project/README.md

 script which loaded the necessary virus info into Matlab, output from running pdb_info.pl on the capsid coordinate file.
 Next, I ran franken_pas.m by using the Matlab CLI, and finished by calling group_pas.sh, which executes find_aas.py on each point array recorded for the capsid and moves the resulting xlsx files into xlfiles/.
-This process is repeated for each line in the input file (which should the PDBIDs).
+This process is repeated for each line in the input file (which should be the PDBIDs).

 # Organizing results and accessory data